Troubleshooting Deploys and Refreshes

 - The run status next to the Environment name.

-- Open each Environment to see the status of deploy and refreshes.
+- Open each Environment to see the status of deploys and refreshes.
 They are color coded.
 You can hover over each one to get a quick overview of the run information.

 - The type of run and the status is color coded.